devdeliw/undergrad/README.md

 ## Connect VimTeX and Skim

-In the `.vimrc` file, add the followng code snippets to enable VimTeX to talk to Skim from within Vim and display the output PDF.
+In the `.vimrc` file, add the following code snippets to enable VimTeX to talk to Skim from within Vim and display the output PDF.

 Identify the default TeX file format: